 In Rethinking Church: Leading the Struggling Church through Death to New Life I tell the story of our journey with brutal honesty.
 I share victories and defeats, as well as the path through death to new life.
 Rethinking Church is intensely practical as it invites you to find God’s pathway for your church.
 This book will challenge you as a pastor or leader to think differently and walk boldly into a new reality, into new life.

-Rethinking Church: Leading the Struggling Church through Death to New Life is now available for preorder at wphstore.com.
+Rethinking Church: Leading the Struggling Church through Death to New Life is now available at wphstore.com.